 The adjoining control rooms are where faculty can directly visualize and respond immediately to the student interactions with the client or manikin.
 The control room is where faculty adjust the manikin’s physiology in response to student actions, run the audio/video system and respond to students as the voice of the manikin.

-The HSC houses six high fidelity mannequins: SimNewB, SimJunior, SimMan 3G, SimMan Essential, SimBaby and SimMom.
+The HSC houses six high fidelity manikins or simulators: SimNewB, SimJunior, SimMan 3G, SimMan Essential, SimBaby and SimMom.
 These life-like manikins have realistic lung, heart and bowel sounds, chest rise and fall to simulate breathing.
-The newest mannequin can also give birth.
-The simulators provide access to a wide age-range of clients to care for from the newborn to the elderly.
+The newest manikin can also give birth.
+The manikins provide access to a wide age-range of clients to care for from the newborn to the elderly.
 The manikins are essential for student scenarios and learning activities and are utilized with other state-of-the-art medical equipment to support student learning.

 There are four classrooms with the latest technology connected to the center.
 A sophisticated audio/video system provides observers with a live video feed of the simulation room to these classrooms to allow those not participating directly to observe the simulation.
 This system also records the simulation so participants can later view the simulation experience for learning during debriefing.